 The total time of company registration in Jakarta is roughly 6 weeks.
 However, note that it will take some additional time if your company also needs specific industry licenses.

-Process of foreign company registration in Indonesia
+The process of foreign company registration in Indonesia

 There are two types of PT PMA incorporation processes, depending on your business activities.